Medicare Part A: Eligibility, Coverage, and Cost

 - Sign a document stating that they agree to receive hospice care in place of other services that Medicare might cover

-Most hospice care services are covered 100% by Medicare Part A. Some exceptions include copayments of up to $5 for each prescription ordered for pain management and comfort.
-In addition, part A hospice will not cover medications intended to heal or treat medical conditions.
+Most hospice care services are covered at 100% by Medicare Part A. Some exceptions include copayments of up to $5 for each prescription ordered for pain management and comfort.
+In addition, Part A will not cover medications intended to heal or treat medical conditions.
 Some medications not covered by Part A are covered by Medicare Part D.

-Beneficiaries may also pay 5% of respite care received while under the care of a hospice team.
+Beneficiaries may also pay 5% of respite care received in an inpatient facility while under the care of a hospice team.

 What Does Medicare Part A Not Cover?

-Medicare Part A covers a lot, but some services are not included.
+Medicare Part A certainly covers a lot, but some services are not included.

 This list only represents some of the most common exclusions: